 - Attendance is mandatory and expected.
-Consistent lateness or absence can result in penalty up to and including course failure. - Preparation for each class is also expected and will enrich in-class discussion and the experience of you and your colleagues.
-See the course outline for assigned biblical text, textbook, and additional readings. - All written assignments are to be submitted on Quercus. - Plagiarism is a serious offense.
+Consistent lateness or absence can result in penalty up to and including course failure.
+If you know you will be missing a class, it is helpful to let me know ahead of time. - Missing two or more classes may require some make-up reading and/or additional work.
+If you know you will be away from two or more classes, please make arrangements with me ahead of time for this make-up reading/work.
+Failure to do so will negatively impact your mark. - Preparation for each class is also expected and will enrich in-class discussion and the experience of you and your colleagues.
+See the course outline for assigned biblical text, textbook, and additional readings. - All written assignments are due on Quercus before each class begins on the due date, unless otherwise indicated on the course outline/assignment. - Plagiarism is a serious offense.
 The minimum penalty for a plagiarized paper is the grade of zero.
 If you borrow ideas or distinctive phrases, you must acknowledge your source(s) properly.